richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 This paper started at the NBIS Training Steering Group meeting of 2026-09-21.
 It was announced that a flat fee of 1000 SEK will be introduced for online courses.
-Here I try to find out who benefits from this idea.
+Here I try to find out who benefits and who is harmed by this idea.

 The flat course fee was announced in the meeting notes as such: